will-rowe/gopherSeq/README.md

 ### envtest

 This just tests the environment to make sure that the required software can be found and that the `gopherSeq_bin` has been set up.
-If it needs to set up the bin, it will download the files, add an export statement to your .bashrc file and then exit.
+If it needs to set up the bin, it will download the files, add an export statement to your .profile file and then exit.

 Basic usage:
 ```